Sitecore-Hackathon/2019-TEAM-ECUADOR/documentation/README.md

 ![Redirect Fields](https://raw.githubusercontent.com/Sitecore-Hackathon/2019-TEAM-ECUADOR/master/documentation/images/redirect.PNG)

 1. Redirect Type: The redirect options are 301, 302 and Server transfer.
-2. Preserve Query String: If chequed, when performin a redirect, the query string will be preserved.
+2. Preserve Query String: If checked, when performing a redirect, the query string will be preserved.
 If not checked, the query string will be lost after the redirect.
 3. Old Url: Specify the url you would like to redirect from (Accepts regular expressions)
 4. New Url: Specify the url you would like to go to (Accepts regular expressions)